Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 Fire near the Mountain Of Attention Sanctuary

-Look the Fire in the Eye — On September 17, 1979, a hot and dry day, fire threatened The Mountain Of Attention Sanctuary.
+Look the Fire in the Eye — On September 17, 1979, a hot and dry day, fire threatened the Mountain Of Attention Sanctuary.
 Ben Fugitt, a devotee caretaker of the Sanctuary, noticed the initial tuft of smoke, and sprang into action.
 He soon discovered that the fire was out of control, and heading on a direct line for the Sanctuary.
 He never anticipated the adventure Adi Da would involve him in that day.

 Garbage and the Goddess — Newcomers to The Mountain Of Attention during the first half of 1974 found themselves entering a place of Divine Power.
 They became immersed in a sea of energy, visions, and other psychic experiences, awakened through contact with the Spirit-Force of Adi Da Samraj.
 But, as their stories show, what was fundamentally occurring was the utter and overwhelming Revelation of Real God — and, therefore, of the true Nature and Power of Avatar Adi Da.